ggit12/anndictionary/README.md

 Read the tutorial below for basic demonstrations.

 # Tutorial
-This is the tutorial notebook for `anndict`.
+This is the tutorial notebook for ``.
 Follow the tutorial below to get started.

 See `tutorial_notbooks` for other tutorials: